 This recipe was inspired a) By our trip to Vietnam and b) by Steph in Thyme who has a vegetarian summer roll salad on her blog.
 Stephanie has lot’s of great gluten free vegetarian and vegan recipes.

-A gluten free Vietnamese prawn and mango salad that is refreshing and full of flavour with a spicy peanut dressing.
+A gluten free Vietnamese prawn salad that is refreshing and full of flavour with a spicy peanut dressing.

 20 minPrep Time